taylorhummon/smoothmath/docs/source/usage.rst

 Add(Variable("x"), Constant(4))

-You can get a full list of building blocks for making expressions from the smoothmath.expression module.
+You can get a full list of building blocks for making expressions from the :mod:`smoothmath.expression` module.
 But what can we do once the have an expression?
-The simplest thing we can do is evaluate it using the ``at()`` method!
+The simplest thing we can do is evaluate it using the :meth:`~smoothmath.Expression.at` method!

 >>> from smoothmath.expression import Variable, Constant
 >>> z = Constant(2) * Variable("x") + Constant(4)